Menorca Discovery Tour

 In the summer months Menorca is a popular holiday destination; in spring and autumn it is much quieter and has a sleepy ambience.
 Most of the local population live in the five main towns of Mahon, the island's capital, Alaior, Es Mercasel, Ferreries and Cuitadella, which are all linked by one main road which runs from one end of the island to the other.
 Away from this central highway are peaceful traditional villages and a few modern tourist resorts.

-Menorca is an ideal island for a week of exploration on foot; just 30 miles long and 12 miles at its widest point, its unspoilt coastline is the base for many of our walks.
-Menorca’s low-lying terrain makes for relaxing walking; its highest point is Monte Toro in the centre of the island which rises to a height of 1,175ft.
+Just 30 miles long and 12 miles at its widest point, Menorca is an idea island for a week of exploration.
+It’s highest points is Monte Toro in the centre of the island which rises to a height of 1,175ft.

 Menorca’s long and fascinating history dates back to prehistoric times and one of the highlights is to visit the extraordinary concentration of prehistoric monuments, standing stones and burial chambers.
 There are several hundred such sights on Menorca and we will visit some of the best examples.